Implicature

-An example of a conventional implicature is "Donovan is poor but happy", where the word "but" implicates a sense of contrast between being poor and being happy.
+An example of a conventional implicature is "Donovan is poor but happy", where the word but implicates a sense of contrast between being poor and being happy.

-Later linguists introduced refined and different definitions of the term, leading to somewhat different ideas about which parts of the information conveyed by an utterance are actually implicatures and which are not.
+Later linguists introduced and refined different definitions of the term, leading to somewhat different ideas about which parts of the information conveyed by an utterance are actually implicatures and which are not.

 Conversational implicature

 Grice was primarily concerned with conversational implicatures.
 Like all implicatures, these are part of what is communicated.
 In other words, conclusions the addressee draws from an utterance although they were not actively conveyed by the communicator are never implicatures.
 According to Grice, conversational implicatures arise because communicating people are expected by their addressees to obey the maxims of conversation and the overarching cooperative principle, which basically states that people are expected to communicate in a cooperative, helpful way.

 Standard implicatures

 The simplest situation is where the addressee can draw conclusions from the assumption that the communicator obeys the maxims, as in the following examples.
 The symbol "+>" means "implicates".